yingding/android-examples/LooperServiceExample/README.md

 # Further thoughts

-If press the fab 3 times you got the output in Logcat
+## press the fab 3 times instantly

+you got the output in Logcat
 ```console
 2019-08-06 18:04:59.808 8441-8465/com.example.looperserviceexample V/SyncTCPService: arg1 is: 1 current job id is: 0
 2019-08-06 18:05:04.849 8441-8465/com.example.looperserviceexample V/SyncTCPService: arg1 is: 2 current job id is: 0